gvwilson/sdxpy/src/server/index.md

     it looks in the request handler for a method called `do_GET`.
     (If it gets a `POST`, it looks for `do_POST` and so on.)
-2.  `do_GET` converts the text of the page we want to send back from characters to bytes---we'll talk about this below.
+2.  `do_GET` converts the text of the page we want to send back from characters to bytes—we'll talk about this below.
 3. It then sends a response code (200), a couple of headers to say what the content type is and how many bytes the receiver should expect,